CreativeInquiry/terrapattern-website/README.md

 The ``bounding box`` parameters are used across the project, and should be set to the min and max values of the possible tile center latitude and longitude.
 If these values are incorrect, the minimap will be distorted and pins will not appear centered in the search results.

 the ``geojson`` parameter should be the local path to a geojson file containing a single polygon.
 This should be the polygon used during the data model construction phase to select which tiles were downloaded.

-the ``water`` parameter is also a
+the ``water`` parameter is also a geojson file, with a single MultiPolygon containing geometry that will display on the map.
+We typically use this to help people understand the geography of the object.
+Note that this will NOT clip to the mini-map boundaries, and that drawing this can be computationally expensive.
+Use the simplest geometry you can.
+Also note that this does not use a sophisticated geojson parser, so don't do anything clever with the geojson file—it's just looking for arrays of lat/lng points at the right locations.

+#### lat_lngs.json

+<data/lat_lngs.json> is a list of possible latitudes and longitudes for each region.
+Within this json file, each region has an object, named with the `url_name` parameter for the region as defined within the `cities.yaml` file.
+Each object contains two arrays, one for latitude and one for longitude.
+These arrays should contain the possible latitude and longitude points for each tile.
+They should be unique values, and there is no correlation between lat and lng.
+These are used to make link clicked points with the potential tile ids.

 ## License

 The MIT License